 Bare Escentuals is one of the fastest growing premium cosmetic companies in the U.S. and a leader in the mineral-based cosmetic market.
 The company began an initiative to migrate from its outsourced Customer Service Call Center provider to one that would better align with the evolving business objectives of the organization.
 PowerHouse supported this initiative by providing industry expertise and guidance throughout the process of identifying the right provider.
 We conducted an Operational Assessment that focused on Bare Escentuals’ Customer Service requirements, including the critical business processes of customer retention, general inquiries, and order management.
 We also analyzed technology platforms, reporting requirements, workload forecasting, and management integration.
 PowerHouse facilitated an RFP process that would determine the most appropriate partner for Bare Escentuals.
 We provided the guidance and oversight to insure that the relationship began on the right foot – based on shared philosophies, effective contract language, and sound measurement tools.

-Ralph Lauren (RL) is a leader in the design, marketing, and distribution of luxury apparel, home, accessories, and fragrances.
-RL utilized an outsourcer to fulfill the company’s Ecommerce site, RalphLauren.com.
-The decision was made to bring Fulfillment Center and Contact Center functionality in house to better control the Customer Experience.
+Ralph Lauren (RL) is a leader in the design, marketing, and distribution of luxury apparel, home products, accessories, and fragrances.
+RL utilized an outsourcer to fulfill the company’s eCommerce site, RalphLauren.com.
+The decision was made to bring Fulfillment Center and Contact Center functionality in-house to better control the Customer Experience.
 RL turned to PowerHouse to assist with the design, procurement, and implementation of all the technology, infrastructure, and furniture for the new Contact Center.
 For this long-term project, PowerHouse played a variety of leadership roles to meet RL business goals.
 We first conducted a Contact Center Assessment to describe the current state and capture the process, organizational, and technology models that existed with the outsourcer.
 This resulted in a set of strategic and tactical recommendations for both the short- and long-term that were used to develop design requirements for the new Contact Center.
 Our consultants provided direction related to technology, organizational design, pre-hire screening, operational practices, work flow, call flow, workforce optimization, and new-hire training during the transition from the outsourced operation to the new Contact Center.
 The impact of this multi-year relationship with RL has been significant.
 The company experienced a seamless transition from outsourcer to in-house operation with no disruption to customers; Fulfillment and Contact Center operations were integrated into a single facility; and transactional costs were reduced.
-Ralph Lauren continues to be an active PowerHouse client.
-Since this initial project, PowerHouse has continued to support Ralph Lauren in several strategic activities including participation in and facilitation of executive planning sessions; Contact Center expansion decisions; determination of outsourcing feasibility; outsourcing requirements; and outsourcing vendor evaluation.
+Since this initial project, PowerHouse has continued to support Ralph Lauren in several strategic activities including participation in and facilitation of executive planning sessions; Contact Center expansion decisions; determination of outsourcing feasibility; training design; outsourcing requirements; and outsourcing vendor evaluation.

 SmartPak is a premier online provider of horse and canine supplies and supplements.
 Highly-knowledgeable Customer Service Representatives are available to place orders and provide varied levels of product support and information.
 SmartPak sought to evaluate the technical ability of its Call Center to support future market expansion and increased sales.
 Several issues existed, including limited functionality of the current PBX system, problems with call handling, an inadequate call recoding system, and the inability to forecast call volume and schedule staff to meet call demand.
 PowerHouse was selected to assess the areas of concern, identify opportunities for improvement, and document the business and design requirements that would guide future technology initiatives.